Table of Contents

 This software programming language is used to control a CNC machine directly.
 Its function is to command a CNC turning machine to change the geometric coordination of its tools’ axes.

 G-code is a set of instructions and looks like a letter “G” followed by a number.
 For instance, “G00” means a rapid, non-cutting move.
 Another part of the G-code is commanding a center to change the geometric coordinates.
-It looks like a name of an axis, for instance, “X” followed by a number meaning a distance, for instance, “-80”.
+It looks like the name of an axis, for instance, “X” followed by a number meaning a distance, for instance, “-80”.
 Such instruction to a CNC turning machine implies moving -80 mm on the X-axis.

 M-code